pranavgautam29/flight-price-prediction/README.md

 ```

 # Usage and Deployment
-Access the live version of this application here [cloudfare.streamlit.app](cloudfare.streamlit.app).
+Access the live version of this application here <a href="cloudfare.streamlit.app">cloudfare.streamlit.app</a>.
 Input your flight details and get the approximate prediction for fare by clocking on Predict Price button.

 This app is hosted on an open source python framework called [Streamlit](https://streamlit.io/) and deployed on a free deployment service [Streamlit Cloud](https://streamlit.io/cloud)